CyberPointer/marbles-java/README.md

 # marbles-java
-2d simulation of three moving marbles in closed frame.
-By using java, swing, awt.
+2d simulation of dynamic size moving marbles in closed frame with clossion detection.
+Implemented with java, swing, awt.